 Because of this, insurance companies are not eligible for federal bankruptcy protection/reorganization, and while similar in many respects, an insurance receivership/supervision under the control of a state court/regulator and specifically designed statutory authority aimed at protecting consumers, should not be confused with a commercial bankruptcy, which is controlled by debtors and creditors through the federal court system, under the federal Bankruptcy Code.

-“In Insurance, it does not make sense to separate financial regulation and oversight from consumer protection because the most basic consumer protection is financial solvency.”Ralph Tyler – Maryland Insurance Commissioner, in response to the current administrations CFPA (Consumer Financial Protection Act) proposal, July 2009.
+“In Insurance, it does not make sense to separate financial regulation and oversight from consumer protection because the most basic consumer protection is financial solvency.”Ralph Tyler – Former Maryland Insurance Commissioner, in response to the current administrations CFPA (Consumer Financial Protection Act) proposal, July 2009.

 Some insurance commissioners view a domestic insurance insolvency or troubled company as a regulatory failure, when in fact it may not be true.
 Some might suggest this should actually be regarded as a proactive regulatory success in the state regulation of insurance.